 Make sure that you set the checkbox Show compatible hardware.

 Select the driver that you want to try.

 Click Next to install the driver:

-The issue can emerge because of malware presence.
-In this case all system settings will be ok, but your Windows PC will keep telling you Connected, No internet.
 Don’t skip this step even if you are 100% confident that your PC or phone is not infected.
-Malware can the culprit of the network problem that you still can’t fix.
-Use the best utilities to check your device for viruses, malware and adware and remove them:
+Malware can be the cause of the network problem that you still can’t fix.
+Use the best utilities to check your device for viruses, malware and adware and remove them.